 TUTO Cylindrical Metal Tea Box to Personalize

-In order to personalize a Japanese paper tea box, you will need:
+To personalize a Japanese paper tea box, you will need:

-- a metal tea box to decorate, cylindrical ,
+- a cylindrical metal tea box to decorate,

 - a quarter sheet of Japanese paper (in the colors and patterns of your choice),